CuriousTech/GoldenChute/README.md

 Cut a notch in the rear panel to fit the USB cable.

 **Arduino:**
-Settings for router SSID and SSID password are in eeMem.h (was Prefs.h), as well as the remote password for web control.
+Settings for router SSID and SSID password are in Prefs.h, as well as the remote password for web control.
 If they aren't set or the SSID changes, EspTouch can be used.
 Compiling the code should be easy.
 Most information is in UPS.ino, like where to get the libraries needed, and settings for the ESP32-C3-super mini such as enabling CDC on boot (for serial output).
+There's code in UPS.ino to setup the initialDate, lastCycleDate, Cycles and percent to be used once, and commented out, but the Prefences seems to get overwritten when flashing new code.
+This will be rectified eventually.

 There's also an ESP32-S3 super mini that is pin compatible, and has HID support for UPS emulation.
 It has 2 more pins (1 per side) that just overhang on the PCB.
 The current GPIO pins the code for the C3 are incorrect for the r3 board.
 There are likely different models of the S3 also.
 Just make sure 5V is pin 1, and GND is pin 2.

 **Windows app:**
 Extract the exe and move it to somewhere like C:\Goldenmate.
 The startup folder symbolic link will auto-generate to this path.